What Is the Vaginal Microbiome? Understanding Vaginal Bacteria & Health

 "Your vagina is home to an entire ecosystem of microorganisms — and when that ecosystem changes, it may influence vaginal health."

-The vaginal microbiome refers to the community of microorganisms that naturally live in the vagina, including bacteria, fungi and other microbes.
+The vaginal microbiome refers to the community of microorganisms that naturally live within the vagina, including bacteria, fungi and other microbes.
+For many women, a healthy vaginal microbiome is dominated by beneficial bacteria known as Lactobacillus species.
+These bacteria play an important role in maintaining the vaginal environment and helping protect against the overgrowth of other microorganisms

 What Does a Healthy Vaginal Microbiome Look Like?

+The vaginal microbiome is different for every woman.
 There is no single "perfect" microbiome, and what is considered healthy can vary between individuals and populations.

 However, in many reproductive-age women, the vaginal microbiome is dominated by Lactobacillus species, particularly: